chet-ag09/Colt/README.md

 doesnt work in systems that are not windows, gotta fix that!

+THIS SOFTWARE IS PURELY FOR DEMONSTRATION PURPOSES ONLY!!

 # COLT

 Colt is a "reverse screen sharer", what that means is that the attacker can generate an .exe file that when the victim opens, shares their entire screen to the attacker while running background.